mpkrass7/m_pkfire/content/post/2021-10-22-anki-is-a-gamechanger/index.md

 ## Anki is Widely Applicable

-As you might have noticed in the screenshot above, I have decks for Pubilc Health, Machine Learning, Vocabulary, Sales, Company Product, Computing and even Jokes.
+As you might have noticed in the screenshot above, I have decks for Public Health, Machine Learning, Vocabulary, Sales, Company Product, Computing and even Jokes.
 It might seem surprising that I made flashcards on so many topics.
 And you might be justifiably skeptical of people who could claim to learn something like statistics through rote memorization.
 I do agree that memorization is by no means a replacement for learning a complex idea in the first place, but I'd argue it's incredibly useful to solidify your understanding of a complex idea.
 Let me illustrate with an example on model interpretability.
 For the non-data scientists reading this, I apologize for referencing a topic you might find a little boring.
 Rather than trying to understand the example, try instead to think about how you could do something similar in your subject of interest.

 ### LIME